 Appeals

-If you are not satisfied with the decision made by the Township, you can file an appeal with the Information and Privacy Commissioner of Ontario (IPC).
+If an applicant is not satisfied with the decision made by the Township, he/she may file an appeal with the Information and Privacy Commissioner of Ontario (IPC).

-To file an appeal you must, within 30 calendar days of receiving the decision, write to the Commissioner's Office indicating you are appealing the Township's decision.
+Appeals must be filed within 30 calendar days of receiving the decision in a written note to the Commissioner's Office indicating you are appealing the Township's decision.

-Your letter should include a copy of your original freedom of information (FOI) request and a copy of the Township's decision letter.
-Forward your request for an appeal with the appropriate fee to the Commissioner's Office.
+Letters should include a copy of the original freedom of information (FOI) request and a copy of the Township's decision letter.
+Forward the request for an appeal with the appropriate fee to the Commissioner's Office.

 Contact Us